Qucs/qucs-help/source/BasSim.rst

 2.4 Variable names
 ~~~~~~~~~~~~~~~~~~~~~

-As part of the spice4qucs extensions Ngspice and Xyce simulation variable names are converted from Qucs
+As part of the ``spice4qucs`` extensions Ngspice and Xyce simulation variable names are converted from Qucs
 notation to SPICE notation and vica versa.
 Table 2.1 shows the correspondence between the two notations.

-Table 2.1 Qucs and SPICE Variable equivalence
+Table 2.1 Qucs and SPICE  variable equivalences

 +--------------------+------------------+------------------+
 |  Variable type     |    Qucs notation |  Spice notation  |